 Pas del Nord-oest

-Surrounded by railroad tracks, motorways and residential areas, there is a place in the outskirts of the city I live in that has become my personal fantasy playground.
-Over the last three years I have wandered relentlessly around all its nooks and crannies, mostly on foot, usually at sunrise and always on my own.
+Surrounded by railroad tracks, motorways and residential areas, there is a place in the outskirts of the city I live in that once became my personal fantasy playground.
+Over the course of three years I wandered relentlessly around all its nooks and crannies, mostly on foot, usually at sunrise and always on my own.

-The title of the project is a reference to the legendary sea route connecting the northern Atlantic and Pacific Oceans through the Arctic Ocean, as well as the working title for the pilot episode of the TV series “Twin Peaks”.
-On a curious note, I used to access the area I explore in the project through an old pedestrian tunnel under the railway in the Northwest edge of the city.
+The title, Pas del Nord-Oest, is a reference to the legendary sea route connecting the northern Atlantic and Pacific Oceans through the Arctic Ocean, as well as the working title for the pilot episode of the TV series “Twin Peaks”.
+On a curious note, I used to access the area I explore in the project through an old pedestrian tunnel under the railway in the Northwestern edge of the city.